By Elsie Hall

 Less Invasive & Less Expensive Approach

-You can save on electricity by bringing natural light.
-It doesn’t mean you’re breaking the windowless wall to construct a new window at the hallway.
+You can save on electricity by bringing in natural light.
+It doesn’t mean you’re smashing through the wall to construct a new window in the hallway.
 To capture the light, you can install a light tube that you can slip through the roof rafters into the hallway.
-Installing a new pane insulated glass window costs a lot higher than a light tube.
-Think about the labor fee and time saved.
+This light tube is much cheaper than putting in another window.

 Look for Recyclable Materials

-This is very applicable if your renovation is DIY project; most builders refuse to work using second hand or salvaged materials because they don’t want to be liable.
+This is very applicable if your renovation or DIY project; most builders refuse to work using second hand or salvaged materials because they don’t want to be liable for any insurance claims.
 If you’re doing it yourself, hit the recycle shops around your area and look for the things you need.
 A little repaint on a door, lighting fixture, outdoor bench, or table can add wonders to your home improvement.

 Consider Efficiency by Customizing

-You can maximize use of your kitchen without bursting off the walls.
-Renovate by replacing shelves occupying larges spaces with pull-out drawers about 8 or 10 inches wide.
-There should be racks good for groceries or canned goods.
-This cabinet gives you more horizontal layers than that of a shelf.
-Customized cabinets are very efficient; you can save many times bigger than the amount you thought you should.
+You can maximize use of your kitchen without moving the walls.
+Renovate and change by replacing shelves occupying larges spaces with pull-out drawers.
+There should be racks than can support serious weight, like groceries or canned goods.

 Knock It Down Yourself